 Basic first aid

 Of course, personal trainers should also be good listeners.
 Every client that a personal trainer sees will have their own unique needs, which means personal trainers need to listen to what clients are saying if they stand a chance of developing a training plan that works for them.
-If trainers don’t listen when someone is feeling uncomfortable, they could push them too fast and cause them serious injury, which is never ideal!
+For example, if trainers don’t listen when someone feels uncomfortable, they could push them too fast and cause them serious injury, which is never ideal!

-Personal trainers need to motivate their clients to keep pushing and achieve their best workouts, but they also need to self-motivate if they want to be successful.
-Although motivation is, to some extent, something you either have or do not have, it is also possible to learn how to have more of it, and if personal trainers learn this for themselves, they can also teach it to their clients, so everyone wins!
+Personal trainers need to motivate their clients to keep pushing and achieve their best workouts, but they also need to self-motivate if they want to succeed.
+Although motivation is something you either have or do not have, it is also possible to learn how to have more of it, and if personal trainers learn this for themselves, they can also teach it to their clients, so everyone wins!

 People hire personal trainers because, for whatever reason, they cannot exercise and eat right.
-They want a trainer with strong leadership skills who can tell them what to do and help them do it, which is why the best personal trainers are always vigorous leaders.
+They want a trainer with strong leadership skills who can tell them what to do and help them do it, so the best personal trainers are always vigorous leaders.
 The best personal trainers inspire, encourage, instruct, and motivate you to reach your fitness goals.
-They keep you consistent and compliant with your workout, which is the actual key to success in the gym.
+They keep you consistent and compliant with your workout, which is the key to success in the gym.

 Most personal trainers are self-employed, and most of them have multiple clients to take care of.
-If they cannot juggle their workload, they may end up missing or canceling your training session, which is why planning and time management skills are so vital and something that all the best personal trainers have.
+If they cannot juggle their workload, they may miss or cancel your training session, which is why planning and time management skills are so vital and something that all the best personal trainers have.
 Luckily, these days, there are so many courses that teach you how to plan better and apps that enable you to manage time more efficiently that this is a straightforward skill to gain if you don’t already have it.

 Although the bulk of what personal trainers do is about physical fitness and good nutrition, the best personal trainers also have a knack for promoting themselves and their business.
 If you do not let people know you exist or how you can help them, you will hardly get any takers for your business.

 Yes, self-care is a skill that all the best personal trainers have.
-It is what ensures that they are in excellent physical and mental shape so that they can inspire and share their knowledge with their clients to follow suit.
-Of course, everyone has bad days, sluggish days, but personal trainers need to know how to get back on it and look after themselves to inspire others to do the same.
+It is what ensures that they are in excellent physical and mental shape to inspire and share their knowledge with their clients to follow suit.
+Of course, everyone has bad and lazy days, but personal trainers need to know how to get back on it and look after themselves to inspire others to do the same.